simonbaumeler/simonbaumeler/README.md

 🧡 also doing cool stuff with www.lal.gg</br>

-🌳 always working and never finishing www.baumeler.cool </br>
+🌳 always working on and never finishing www.baumeler.cool </br>

 <!--